dbackspace/ImprovePerformanceTricks/README.md

 ## 🚀 Introduction
 I think after 5 years worked in MyFiles team of SRV, I have learned more tricks about improve performance (mainly in Android development).
 So, I want to write it down not only save as a note for myself, but also I want to share with you these.
 Maybe, something you have known, or not.
 But I think you can pleasant, review and do not hesitate to give me some suggestions to make this repo really meaningfully.
 And one thing :) This repo was writtern by myself, when I got a strange feeling status after drinking more last night.
 Last night, my team have a self-celebrate year end party with current & old member.
 It's more happy and memorable.
 So, if you see this repo quite messy (I think it 😆), please do not blame me.
 Wish you happy when reading it, and help more overview before improve performance for anything. 😂

+> _**Note**_:
+> - Mostly in this repo, mainly related to improve performance for load and retrieve data.
+The related part about improve performance in UI such as `sluggish`, `ANR` issues, etc. or related to others part like `unit test` and `UI test`, I will update it soon after learned and refered more about it.
+> - One more thing, this repo does not include some data structures and algorithms (DSA) to maximum improve performance such as Trie, TreeSet, Disjoint Set, etc. Since these are method for only and only MyFiles, mean that it was using.
+I will provide these above DSA in later repo (or not, depends on my mood 😂).

 ## 📖 Details
 ✔️ Improve delete from Media Provider
 - Divider number of delete operation for each batch when call applyBatch().